 Now more than ever, the DualSense is being compared to the Xbox One controller.
 That's not something that could be said in the past.
 This is due to the ergonomic design it now sports, which changes the shape of the grips and the rest of the chassis.
 This might seem like a minor tweak, but it's one of the most important changes that Sony made.
 Ergonomics are everything when it comes to a controller.
 It doesn't matter what advanced features it has if the controller is uncomfortable to hold.
 This is aided by new textured grips and thumbsticks.

 Because of the addition of adaptive triggers, which I'll get into more below, Sony has to slightly tweak the shape of them as well.
 They definitely look similar to those on the DualShock 4, but a quick glance shows that the bumpers have certainly increased in size.

 The button themselves appear to be more tactile now, as well.
 On the DualShock 4, the face buttons and D-pad felt a bit squishy to use.
 On top of all that, Sony swapped out the Share button for Create, added a mic array to the DualSense's internals, and is now utilizing USB-C charging.

 There was nothing special about the triggers on the DualShock 4.
-That's set to change with the DualSense.
-Sony has created adaptive triggers to be used in its DualSense controller for PS5, adding layers of tension and resistance to the triggers depending on what actions you are performing in-game.
+That's changed with the DualSense.
+Sony has created adaptive triggers, adding layers of tension and resistance to the triggers depending on what actions you are performing in-game.

 Combined with the DualSense's improved haptic feedback technology, these features are set to deliver a new level of immersion that was otherwise impossible before.
 You'll feel your actions.
 Judging from people who've had their hands on the controller — myself included — the DualSense is every bit as revolutionary as Sony claimed.
 Adaptive triggers are no joke and I hope more third-party developers utilize them.